 Yes of course.
 It will become dry, overly flaky, or burn when it's overbaked.

-You do not need to roll it out unless it looks uneven.
-If it does, a light roll will do the trick.
+You do not need to roll it out if it's already rolled into sheets.
+If it looks uneven, a light roll will do the trick.

 There are two reasons why this usually happens.
 The temperature of your oven was not hot enough or the temperature of your dough was not cool enough.
 To prevent flat pastry dough, keep your puff pastry dough COLD and wait until your oven is fully pre-heated.